-- All in the Family: The 1973 episode "Hot Watch," where Archie buys a designer Onega watch from a street salesman for $25, a great bargain for a watch that might be worth $300.
+- All in the Family: In the 1973 episode "Hot Watch," Archie buys a designer Omega watch from a street salesman for $25, a great bargain for a watch that might be worth $300.
 Designer watch?
-Onega?
+Omega?
 A bargain?
-Nope – it's a cheap, poorly made watch that breaks within minutes, but Archie – and Mike, who is concerned that the watch might have been stolen – don't find out the truth until a jeweler points all this out.
-(Actually, the designer watch is "Omega").
+Nope – it's a cheap, poorly made watch that breaks within minutes, but Archie – and Mike, who is concerned that the watch might have been stolen – don't find out the truth until a jeweler points out that the watch is actually an Onega.

-- Law & Order: Criminal Intent: In one episode where Detective Goren is trying (as usual) to force a confession out of a killer, he needs to force him to admit that his father wanted little if anything to do with him.
+- In Law & Order: Criminal Intent, Detective Goren is trying (as usual) to force a confession out of a killer and needs to force him to admit that his father wanted little if anything to do with him.
 To do this, he exploits his fondness for finely, immaculately detailed scale model cars (for which the suspect had spent a considerable amount).
 The trope applies when Goren shows him the kit of a car his father did buy as a gift: a cheap dime-store model that was meant more for children and novice model-kit builders.
 Goren informs the suspect that the gift wasn't given out of the goodness of his father's heart, but to get him to shut up and go away.

 - One episode of Harry Hill's TV Burp expands on a clip from The Apprentice in which Alan Sugar talks about his "Kelvin Kleins" by mentioning all the other hokey gear he buys (he's rich because he buys these cheap knockoffs), including Knikey trainers and Christine Deeyor perfume.